cloudacademy/ca_webinar_video_games_analysis/README.md

 For more information, please visit the following [link](https://research.google.com/colaboratory/faq.html).

-Here, we provide a short tutorial on how to upload the data on that environemnt via google drive, and then use the Google colab to run your analysis.
+Here, we provide a short tutorial on how to upload the data on that environemnt via Google drive, and then use the Google colab to run your analysis.
 Please, note that we assume you have a google account to access to this Google product.

 ### 1. Open a Google Colab session